Woodberry

 Woodberry's population is slightly younger than the national pattern

-Woodberry's median age is 35 years, which is significantly below the Rest of NSW average of 43 years and somewhat younger than the Australian median of 38 years.
-Compared to the Rest of NSW average, the 25-34 cohort is notably over-represented at 16.5% locally, while the 65-74 year-olds are under-represented at 8.8%.
-According to the 2021 Census, the 25 to 34 age group has grown from 14.4% to 16.5%, and the 35 to 44 cohort increased from 10.4% to 12.1%.
-Conversely, the 45 to 54 cohort has declined from 12.0% to 10.5%.
-Demographic modeling suggests Woodberry's age profile will evolve significantly by 2041.
-The 25 to 34 cohort shows the strongest projected growth at 18%, adding 91 residents to reach 593.
-Meanwhile, both the 65 to 74 and 5 to 14 age groups are projected to see reduced numbers.
+Woodberry's median age is 35 years, which is significantly lower than the Rest of NSW average of 43 years and somewhat younger than the Australian median of 38 years.
+The 25-34 cohort is notably over-represented in Woodberry at 16.8%, compared to the Rest of NSW average, while the 65-74 year-olds are under-represented at 8.7%.
+According to the 2021 Census, the 25 to 34 age group has increased from 14.4% to 16.8%, and the 35 to 44 cohort has risen from 10.4% to 12.7%.
+Conversely, the 45 to 54 cohort has declined from 12.0% to 10.5%, and the 5 to 14 age group has dropped from 15.0% to 13.6%.
+Demographic modeling indicates that Woodberry's age profile will change significantly by 2041.
+The 25 to 34 cohort is projected to grow by 16%, adding 81 residents to reach a total of 593.
+Meanwhile, both the 65 to 74 and 5 to 14 age groups are expected to decrease in numbers.

 Frequently Asked Questions - Age